Local Transportation Projects

 Town of Hamilton Pedestrian Improvements:

 Bike/Ped facilities from South Hughes Street to Harmony Church Road.
 This is a Transportation Alternatives project managed by the Town of Hamilton.
 The design plans are 60% complete and right of way acquisition is underway.
 Construction advertisement is anticipated to occur in June 2018.
 ROW acquisition continues.
 Due to environmental and right of way acquisition issues, construction advertisement is delayed to spring 2019.
+The NTP was issued; construction will begin Fall 2019.
+Construction is temporarily on hold pending acquisition of the remaining two easements.
+Construction began in Fall 2019 but was put on hold in March 2020 because a construction issue arose that required a change order; construction has resumed.

-Foggy Bottom Road (widen narrow alternating -ane section near Snickersville Turnpike): On November 5, 2018, Supervisor Buffington requested that VDOT begin working with his office to identify and implement a solution that will widen this short narrow section of roadway to allow for simultaneous two-way.
+Foggy Bottom Road (widen narrow alternating-lane section near Snickersville Turnpike): On November 5, 2018, Supervisor Buffington requested that VDOT begin working with his office to identify and implement a solution that will widen this short narrow section of roadway to allow for simultaneous two-way.
 On several occasions he had personally witnessed southbound Foggy Bottom traffic backed up onto Snickersville Turnpike while awaiting northbound Foggy Bottom traffic to clear the narrow section.
 Sup.
 Buffington asked that VDOT identify and implement a solution that will resolve the current safety issue in a manner that least disturbs the sections rural, historic and scenic character.
 This project will be similar to the improvement that was done to widen the small narrow section of Hillsboro Road earlier this year.

 Loudoun County Gravel Roads Priority Enhanced Maintenance